rax-incubate/gcp-image-processing-example-app/Readme.md

 ## Extract sentiment

-Similar to the syntax service, this service uses the NLP API to extract sentiment from the extracted text.
-The sentiment score and magnitude for all the text are then passed to a pub/sub topic for data recording.
+The concept with sentiment analysis is the same as the syntax service.
+We use the NLP API to extract sentiment from the text.
+The use of sentiment for filtering varies by text quality and quantity.
+For some of these comic strips, there isn't enough data to provide accurate sentiment, but in general, this works.
+The sentiment score and magnitude are then passed to a pub/sub topic for data processing.

   * Update `env.yaml` with the right values.
 Leave DEBUGX to 1 for additional logging.
 View the env.yaml to make sure this formatted correctly.
     ```
-    cd $CALVIN_REPO/extract-sentiment
+    cd $GCP_IMAGE_APP/extract-sentiment
-    echo -e "PROJECT_ID: \"$PROJECT_ID\"\nPROJECT_NO: \"$PROJECT_NUMBER\"\nTOPIC_ID: \"calvin-data-writer\"\nDEBUGX: \"1\"" > env.yaml
+    echo -e "PROJECT_ID: \"$PROJECT_ID\"\nPROJECT_NO: \"$PROJECT_NUMBER\"\nTOPIC_ID: \"images-data-writer\"\nDEBUGX: \"1\"" > env.yaml
     cat env.yaml
     ```
       * Sample env.yaml
       ```
       PROJECT_ID: "calvin-h314"
       PROJECT_NO: "476719929030"
-      TOPIC_ID: "calvin-data-writer"
+      TOPIC_ID: "images-data-writer"
       DEBUGX: "1"
       ```